AJain9199/AOS16/AOS-16 Design.md

 -   21: MCR: Microcode Reset
 -   22: SWAP: Swap the double buffer selection

+## Application Binary Interface (ABI)
+Functions are called using the `call` instruction.
+The current instruction pointer is pushed to the stack.
+Arguments to the function are pushed onto the stack in order.
+Results are placed in the 'dx' register.

+`ret` restores the instruction pointer to the last word on the stack.

 ## GPU
 VGA Timing Mode: VESA 1280x1024 @60Hz\
 Resolution: 160x128 (5:4 aspect ratio)\